pbrisbin/dbmigrations/README.md

    depend on the database type, see the "Environment" documentation section for more information.

-4. Run `moo upgrade`.
+4. Run `dbm upgrade`.
 This command will not actually install any migrations, since you have not created any, but it will attempt to connect to your database and install a migration-tracking table.